ashleylovette/ashleylovette/README.md

 🤖 HTML, CSS, JavaScript, TypeScript, Angular, Firebase, & Node.js

-👀 Searching for a company that values growth, communication, teammwork, and the willingness to learn.
+👀 Searching for a company that values growth, communication, teammwork, and the desire to learn.

 💡 Fun fact: I enjoy playing and writing music🎹 and built my first app **Progression Wizard** for my songwriting passion!